nadrojisk/AUbatch/assets/doc/report.md

 ![](../img/list_example.png)

-`cmd_list`, which is called with `ls` or `list`, will list the running process, and all the finished and waiting processes and relevant information about them.
+`cmd_list`, which is called via `ls` or `list`, will list the running process, and all the finished and waiting processes and relevant information about them.
 If you have no processes waiting, running, or finished it will notify you.

 ```c++